The DECIMAL data type is a numeric data type with fixed scale and

 Casting DECIMAL to TIMESTAMP:

-value N to TIMESTAMP
+Casting a DECIMAL value N to TIMESTAMP produces a value

 that is N seconds past the start of the epoch date (January 1, 1970).